Support for military-connected students

 I am interested in the Maple Scholar Program; can you tell me if I qualify?

-Any current or former member of the Canadian Armed Forces who can demonstrate successful completion of Developmental Period 2 (DP2) and either have attained or is eligible for promotion to the next rank or above will be considered as having met the requirement of a prior diploma or work experience necessary for admission into several of Fanshawe's graduate certificate programs in the Lawrence Kinlin School of Business.
+Any current or former member of the Canadian Armed Forces who can demonstrate successful completion of Developmental Period 2 (DP2) and either have attained or is eligible for promotion to the next rank or above will be considered as having met the requirement of a prior diploma or work experience necessary for admission into several of Fanshawe's graduate certificate programs.
 The graduate certificate programs approved for DP2 applicants at this time are:

 Can you tell me more about the Civilian Military Leadership Pilot Initiative (CMLPI)?